Budapest Travel Guide

 Address: District I, Szentháromság tér Budapest

-Built in 1905 on the medieval castle walls, the neo-Romanesque ramparts were so named after the city's fishermen whose duty it was to defend this side of the hill during the Middle Ages, but the existing bastion never actually served a defensive purpose.
-It is solely ornamental with gleaming white cloisters and stairways connecting seven turrets symbolic of the Magyar tribes that conquered the Carpathian Basin in the 9th century.
-Set back from the ramparts is an equestrian statue of King Stephen, a memorial to the founder of the Hungarian nation.
-The view from Fisherman's Bastion, over the Danube, the Chain Bridge and the Parliament Buildings with Pest stretching out into the distance, is outstanding.
-Floodlit at night, the bastion is a mesmerising sight from across the river.
+Built in 1905 on the medieval castle walls, the neo-Romanesque ramparts were so named after the city's fishermen whose duty it was to defend this side of the hill during the Middle Ages.
+But the existing bastion never actually served a defensive purpose - it is solely ornamental, with gleaming white cloisters and stairways connecting seven turrets symbolic of the Magyar tribes that conquered the Carpathian Basin in the 9th century.
+The turrets are reminiscent of a Disney fortress and give the area a fairy-tale atmosphere.
+Set back from the ramparts is an equestrian statue of King Stephen, a memorial to the founder of the Hungarian nation.<br /><br /> The view from Fisherman's Bastion, over the Danube, the Chain Bridge and the Parliament Buildings with Pest stretching out into the distance, is outstanding.
+Floodlit at night, the bastion itself is also a mesmerising sight from across the river.
+In fact, seeing as entry is free it is definitely worth visiting the Fisherman's Bastion twice, once at night and once during the day.
+There are two restaurants on the battlements where you can relax with stunning views over the river and eat some good food, and the many paths are lovely for strolling along and admiring the city.<br /><br />

 Matthias Church

-Situated in the centre of the Castle Quarter, the 700-year-old Church of Our Lady is popularly known as Matthias Church after the nation's famous ruler, King Matthias (1458-90), a patron of learning and the arts who reconstructed the Hungarian state after decades of feudal anarchy.
-With its distinctive multicoloured tiled roof and Gothic spire, the church is one of Budapest's best-known structures, and it was here that the nation's kings were crowned and King Matthias was married.
-Today the church continues to hold High Mass, as well as concerts, organ and choir recitals owing to its magnificent acoustics.
-Matthias Church is a mixture of styles from the various kings, occupations and periods.
+Situated in the centre of the Castle Quarter, the 700-year-old Church of Our Lady is popularly known as Matthias Church for the nation's famous ruler, King Matthias (1458-90), a patron of learning and the arts who reconstructed the Hungarian state after decades of feudal anarchy.
+With its distinctive multi-coloured tiled roof and Gothic spire, the church is one of Budapest's best-known structures, and it was here that the nation's kings were crowned and King Matthias was married.<br /><br /> Today the church continues to hold High Mass, as well as concerts, organ and choir recitals owing to its magnificent acoustics.
+Matthias Church's architecture is a mixture of styles from the various kings, occupations and periods.
 When the Turks occupied the Castle in 1541 it was converted into a mosque, and the interior walls were whitewashed and painted over with scenes from the Koran.
-It suffered heavily in the later siege and was restored again in the 19th century, reconstructed in its characteristic neo-Gothic style, and remains of the original medieval frescoes were discovered underneath the whitewash.
-The interior is richly decorated with gilded altars, statues, rose windows and frescoes.
+It suffered heavily in the later siege and was restored again in the 19th century, reconstructed in its characteristic neo-Gothic style.
+Remains of the original medieval frescoes have been discovered underneath the whitewash.<br /><br /> The interior is richly decorated with gilded altars, statues, rose windows and frescoes.
 Inside is the Church Museum, which gives access to the crypt, and a small collection of religious treasures and jewels.
-A fantastic paradox is visible in the reflection of the Gothic church in the sleek dark glass sides of the contemporary Budapest Hilton alongside.
+A fantastic contrast is formed by the reflection of the Gothic church in the sleek dark glass sides of the contemporary Budapest Hilton alongside.<br /><br />

-Gellért Hill
+Gellert Hill

 Address: District XI, Szent Gellért tér 2-6 Budapest

 Gellért Hill offers unrivalled panoramic views of the city, taking in both Buda and Pest and the meandering Danube.
 The hill was named after a bishop who was asked to convert pagan Magyars to Christianity but, according to legend, was killed by being rolled off the hillside in a barrel by militant heathens.
 A statue of the martyred Bishop stands at the base of the hill.
 On its summit stands the Liberation Monument, a female figure holding aloft the palm of victory, dedicated to the memory of Soviet troops who died freeing Hungary in 1945.
-With the fall of communism the inscription was changed to honour those who died for 'Hungary's prosperity'.
-Behind the monument is the Citadella, or fortress, built after the 1848 revolution to provide military control against further uprisings.
+With the fall of communism the inscription was changed to honour those who died for 'Hungary's prosperity'.<br /><br /> Behind the monument is the Citadella, or fortress, built after the 1848 revolution to provide military control against further uprisings.
 Today it houses a hostel and a museum.
-The hill is also home to several historic spas, valued for their medicinal qualities since the Turkish occupation.
+The hill is also home to several historic spas, valued for their medicinal qualities.
 The city's most famous spa, the Gellért Baths, is attached to the grand establishment of the Art Nouveau Gellért Hotel.
-Here visitors can relax in the thermal waters of the Roman-styled pool with its lion-headed spouts, surrounded by columns and mosaic patterns, or indulge themselves with private therapeutic treatments or a massage.
+Here visitors can relax in the thermal waters of the Roman-styled pool with its lion-headed spouts, surrounded by columns and mosaic patterns, or indulge themselves with private therapeutic treatments or a massage.<br /><br />

 Chain Bridge